peterhychan/node_list_backend/README.md

 A full-featured backend server for querying and updating infomation about the coding bootcamps in the marketplace.

+The API documentation of the application is uploaded on [Postman](https://documenter.getpostman.com/view/9185103/SVzxXyqr?version=latest).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development purposes.